refrigerr/conversational-ai-support-agents/README.md

 ## Usage

-Once the app starts, it will embed the documentation files (this takes a few seconds on first run) and then prompt you for input:
+Once the app starts, it will embed the documentation files (this takes a few seconds) and then prompt you for input:

 ```
 Welcome!
 Type 'exit' to quit.